 The discrete semiconductor industry has historically been subject to severe pricing pressures.
 At times, although manufacturing costs have decreased, excess manufacturing capacity and over-inventory have caused selling prices to decrease to a greater extent than manufacturing costs.
-To compete in this highly competitive industry, the Company has committed substantial new resources to the further development and implementation of sales and marketing functions, and expanded manufacturing capabilities.
-Emphasizing the Company's focus on customer service, additional sales personnel and programs have been added, primarily in Asia, and most recently Europe.
+To compete in this highly competitive industry, the Company has, over the past several years, committed substantial new resources to the further development and implementation of sales and marketing functions, and expanded manufacturing capabilities.
+Emphasizing the Company's focus on customer service, additional sales personnel and programs have been added, primarily in Asia, and most recently in Europe.
 In order to meet customers' needs at the design stage of end-product development, the Company also continues to employ additional applications engineers who work directly with customers to assist them in "designing in" the correct products to produce optimum results.
-Regional sales managers in the U.S., working closely with manufacturers' representative firms and distributors, have also been added to help satisfy customers' requirements.
+Regional sales managers in the U.S. and Europe, working closely with manufacturers' representative firms and distributors, have also been added to help satisfy customers' requirements.
 In addition, the Company continues to develop relationships with major distributors who inventory and sell the Company's products.

-The first quarter of 2003 presented a number of challenges, which included pricing pressures for commodity products, seasonal softness in consumer electronics and computers, and geopolitical issues.
+The first six months of 2003 presented a number of challenges, which included pricing pressures for commodity products, seasonal softness in consumer electronics and computers, and geopolitical issues.

-Despite all of the obstacles, revenue rose nearly 9.4% from the first quarter of 2002 and 2.7% sequentially.
+Despite many obstacles, revenue rose 11.5% from the second quarter of 2002 and 13.4%, sequentially.
 We continued to improve our capacity utilization and manufacturing efficiency in both North American and China.
-For the quarter, our manufacturing facility in China ran at an average of above 90% capacity, up from 58% in the first quarter of 2002 and 84% in the fourth quarter of 2002.
-Diodes-FabTech ran at an average of above 80%, up from 68% in the prior-year quarter and 75% in the fourth quarter of last year.
+For the quarter, our manufacturing facility in China ran at an average of above 90% capacity, up from 79% in the second quarter of 2002.
+Diodes-FabTech ran at an average of above 80%, up from 78% in the prior-year quarter.